antoniokleiser/twitch_data/README.md

 # twitch_data
-Connect with api to twitch to get streaming info.
+Connect with twitch api to get streaming info.